ulisesbocchio/react-redux-boilerout/README.md

 ```
 ### With action dispatchers and action reducers in place, you can now connect them to your components

-Using a similar approach to `redux`'s `connect` HOC, `react-redux-boilerout` provides `connectActionReducer` to connect
+Using a similar approach to `react-redux`'s `connect` HOC, `react-redux-boilerout` provides `connectActionReducer` to connect
-your component to a specific subtree of the state directly, without worrying about doing the selection with boilerplate.
+your component to a specific **slice** of the state directly, without having to write the selection boilerplate.

 `TodoListContainer.js`
 ```js